CBSE Class 12 chemistry for the academic year 2020-2021

 Chapter 4 – Chemical Kinetics

-Study of chemical reactions concerning the rate of reaction, the formation of intermediates, rearrangement of atoms, and the effect of different variables is called chemical kinetics.
-Factors affecting the rate of reaction are the catalyst concentration of reactants, and temperature.
-The rate of reaction cannot be predicted but has to be determined experimentally.
-Rate law gives the mathematical representation of the rate of reaction.
+Chemical kinetics is the study of the rate of chemical reactions, including the formation of intermediates, rearrangement of atoms, and the effect of various variables.
+Factors such as catalysts, concentration of reactants, and temperature can affect the rate of a reaction, which cannot be predicted but determined experimentally.
+Rate law provides a mathematical representation of the rate of reaction.

 Chapter 5 – Surface Chemistry